Learning outcomes

 Reflection

-Form small groups of 3 to 4 students, discuss your findings from reading Lorenz and Buchwald (2023), and create a presentation that summarizes the key findings (5 minutes).
+Form small groups of 3 to 4 students.
+Discuss your findings from reading Lorenz and Buchwald (2023).
+Create a presentation that summarises the key findings.
+Each presentation should last 5 minutes.

 - the roles of CDO and CIO,